rfo909/CFT/doc/Doc.md

 just yet.

-The "pipe" is completely optional, as Inner blocks can do all that "loop spaces" do, but at the cost of a bit more notation.
+The "pipe" is completely optional, as Inner blocks can do all that "loop spaces" do (and more), but at the cost of a bit more notation.